Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required for all employees; must cover medical expenses and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Mandatory for businesses with employees; covers medical expenses and lost wages for work-related injuries.

 Training Certifications